ppeerttu/CBApp/README.md

 Currently backend doesn't provide an opportunity for frontend to post any kind of change to the user's data.

 IMPROVED: Users can now change password and nickname.

+### No opportunity to search blogposts or view some older posts

+This feature will be coming probably in the next major update.